Lyme Bay canoeing disaster: Aftermath

 St Albans Outdoor Centre continued to operate in the months after the disaster.
-All water-based activities ended shortly afterwards when West Dorset District Council refused to renew the centre's license to launch boats at Lyme Regis until the inquest was held.
+All water-based activities ended shortly afterwards when West Dorset District Council refused to renew the centre's licence to launch boats at Lyme Regis until the inquest was held.
 The centre ceased operations on 11 June 1993, with management citing a string of cancelled school bookings and insurance issues as the main causes for its closure.

 The centre's lease was then acquired by PGL Young Adventure Ltd, who intended to reopen it in 1994.
 However, after six months' notice, the company surrendered the lease in April 1994, owing to "uncertainties over legal action connected with the tragedy".
 The owners, Joseph Allnatt Centres, sold the site in 1998 and it was run as the Woodberry Down Activity and Field Studies Centre into the 2010s.

 The entire site was demolished in 2016 to make way for housing.